kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Save auto run flags to block 0 on bank 1 and not on currently selected device

 * TODO Add auto run of selected file.
-Prompt and running load but crashes on 'ret'
+Prompt and running load but crashes on 'ret'.
+Even if moved before main autoload still crashes.
 * TODO EXEC and STKEXEC not evaluating???? is COLN def non re-entrant? does it care about existing setups?
 EXEC is OK but STKEXEC not working?
 Stack appears messed up.
 Where is it going wrong?
 * TODO Can't use EXEC in code so need another way to trigger stack eval.
 Make EXEC to take a count of strings?